WE ARE COMMITTED TO PROTECTING AND RESPECTING YOUR PRIVACY AT ALL TIMES

 Processing is also undertaken in relation to the products and services we provide to customers and our legal basis in these cases is to enable us to perform the contract between the parties.

 No automated decision making is undertaken by us or the third parties with whom data is shared.
-Profiling is undertaken through the use of analytics in pursuance of our legitimate interests and as outlined in section 1.5.
+Profiling is undertaken through the use of analytics in pursuance of our legitimate interests and as outlined in the section How do we process your personal data? above.

 Your personal data will be treated as strictly confidential and will only be shared with the recipients detailed below for the purpose stated: